Gibbard–Satterthwaite theorem

-In social choice theory, the Gibbard–Satterthwaite theorem is a result published independently by philosopher Allan Gibbard in 1973 and economist Mark Satterthwaite in 1975.
-It deals with deterministic ordinal electoral systems that choose a single winner.
-It states that for every voting rule, one of the following three things must hold:
+The Gibbard–Satterthwaite theorem is a theorem in social choice theory.
+It was first conjectured by the philosopher Michael Dummett and the mathematician Robin Farquharson in 1961 and then proved independently by the philosopher Allan Gibbard in 1973 and economist Mark Satterthwaite in 1975.
+It deals with deterministic ordinal electoral systems that choose a single winner, and shows that for every voting rule of this form, at least one of the following three things must hold: